DecentroDev/polkadot-confidential-offchain-worker/dev.md

 ## Troubleshooting

-Current `polkadot-omni-node` version not working with Offchain worker template.
-We will wait for the new release.
+ℹ️ Unfortunately, the current `polkadot-omni-node` version is NOT compatible with the Offchain worker template.
+We hope this will be fixed in an upcoming release.

 For now we can clone the [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk) and build that project to get the latest `polkadot-omni-node`.